-Joseph Vess is the Ampersand Advisor and Programs Coordinator, working closely with students, faculty and staff to incorporate project-based learning and e-portfolios into every aspect of the Emory & Henry experience.
+Joseph Vess is the Director of Integrative Learning, working closely with students, faculty and staff to incorporate project-based learning, critical reflection and ePortfolios into the Emory & Henry experience.

 Before coming to Emory & Henry, Joseph was a Senior Program Officer and Acting Deputy Director for US Programs at Promundo, an international non-governmental organization which promotes gender equality through research, programming and advocacy.
-He worked on several domestic initiatives including the adaptation and evaluation of the Program H curriculum for young men in Pittsburgh; and research, interventions, and advocacy to promote involved and non-violent fatherhood in the United States.
+He worked on several domestic initiatives including the US adaptation and evaluation of the Program H curriculum for young men; and research, interventions, and advocacy to promote involved and non-violent fatherhood in the United States.

-In addition to his work at Emory & Henry, Joseph facilitates healthy fatherhood groups at the Southwest Virginia Regional Jail Authority facility in Abingdon for Highlands Community Services.
-He previously served as Director of Training and Technical Assistance for Men Can Stop Rape, where he trained professionals to engage men and boys in the prevention of SGBV and the promotion of gender equality.
+In addition to his work at Emory & Henry, Joseph facilitates healthy fatherhood groups at the Southwest Virginia Regional Jail Authority facility in Abingdon for Highlands Community Services and raises chickens and Katahdin sheep.
+He previously served as Director of Training and Technical Assistance for Men Can Stop Rape, where he trained professionals to engage men and boys in the prevention of gender-based violence and the promotion of gender equality.
 In the years prior he also worked for the DC Rape Crisis Center, the War Crimes Research Office at American University, and spent two years as a journalist based in Cairo, Egypt.

 American University School of International Service, Washington, DC

 Northwestern University Medill School of Journalism, Evanston, IL

 I can help with: